Lead Prices in the UK, Today

 Recycling of lead batteries

 Approximately 85% of the lead used today is found in batteries (lead-acid batteries).
 All lead in batteries can be recycled and recovered for use in new products.
 An estimated 47% of the worlds lead production results from lead secondary smelting.
-Lead-acid batteries are by far the most fully recycled of all consumer products.
+The most fully recycled consumer product by far is lead-acid batteries.

 Environmental gains of recycling lead